 A major program is complete when a student has successfully completed a minimum of 42 hours of credit in History (14 courses) of which a minimum of 9 hours (3 courses) must be at the 3000 level, and 9 hours (3 courses) must be at the 4000 level.
-Majors must complete courses totalling 6 semester hours of credit at the 2000-4000 levels in three of the five areas of study: Europe, Britain, the USA, Canada, and Global.
+Majors must complete courses totaling 6 semester hours of credit at the 2000-4000 levels in one of the following areas of study: Britain, the USA, and Global.

 To complete a minor in History, the student must complete History 1010/1020 and five other history courses (15 semester hours), including

 - one Canadian history,